 Hotels priced between $90 and $150 per night:

-The Westcott (Palm Springs, pictured above), Caliente Tropics Resort (Palm Springs), Vagabond Motor Inn (Palm Springs), Embassy Suites by Hilton Palm Desert
+Caliente Tropics Resort (Palm Springs), Vagabond Motor Inn (Palm Springs), Palm Canyon Resort (Palm Springs), Desert Oasis-The Mod Pod (Cathedral City)

 Day One:

-Arrive, take a self-guided architecture tour (free, with suggestions available online), visit the Palm Springs Art Museum, explore Sunnylands Center and Gardens (free), dinner at Tac/Quila
+Arrive, take a guided architecture tour, visit the Palm Springs Art Museum, explore Sunnylands Center and Gardens, dinner at Tac/Quila

 Day Two: